openedx/edx-platform/docs/en_us/internal/testing.md

 to turn off auto screenshots for all steps following it.

+Screenshots will be placed in the folder '{TEST_ROOT}/log/auto_screenshots'.
+Each time you launch acceptance tests, this folder will be cleaned.

 Another approach is to redirect Vagrant X11 session to your local machine.
 Please see https://github.com/edx/edx-platform/wiki/Test-engineering-FAQ .

 ## Viewing Test Coverage